-The beer bottle is currently being tested with two different types of materials, one being a thin PET plastic polymer film and the other being a 100% bio-based PEF plastic polymer film.
+The beer bottle is being tested with two different types of materials.
+One is a thin PET plastic polymer film and the other being a 100% bio-based PEF plastic polymer film.
 Carlsberg quoted that both will be used to test the barrier technology.
-In relation to the prototype Carlsberg’s ambition is to, in the near future, create a 100% bio-based bottle without polymers.
-This is also part of Carlsberg’s wider sustainability goals to achieve 0 carbon emissions across its breweries and 30% cut in its full value chain CO2 footprint by 2030.
+In relation to the prototype, Carlsberg’s ambition is to, in the near future, create a 100% bio-based bottle without polymers.
+This is also part of Carlsberg’s wider sustainability goals to achieve 0 carbon emissions across its breweries 30% cut in its full value chain CO2 footprint by 2030.

 How positive are Carlsberg about this new range?

 Myriam Shingleton, who is the vice president group for development at Carlsberg Group, said “The fibre bottles are better for the environment than aluminium or glass because they are sourced in a sustainable way, and because the material has a very low impact on the production process”.
-Although, the final product is still a few years from completion, Shingleton added that she was pleased with the progress made so far.
+Although, the final product is still a few years from completion.
 The company has been working on this new range since 2015, alongside tech firm ecoXpac.